Ecommerce & Inventory Glossary

 - SKU profitability

-- Profit generated by a specific SKU after accounting for COGS, marketplace fees, fulfillment, and other direct costs.
-Helps identify which products drive or reduce profit.
+- Profit for one SKU after COGS, fees, fulfillment, and direct costs.

 - Profitability analysis

-- Assessment of profit across products, channels, or time periods to uncover growth opportunities and eliminate inefficiencies.
+- Profit view across products, channels, or periods to find drag and lift.

 - Contribution margin